 (€61,500 : 249 WD) x factor 3 x 159 working days = €117,813

 If the position remains unfilled for five months, it costs the company €117,813.
 That’s €741 per working day and around €23,563 per month.
-That’s the figure that your recruitment costs should not exceed, otherwise they stop making economic sense.
+That’s the figure that your recruiting costs should not exceed, otherwise they stop making economic sense.

 The prices for a job advertisement vary, depending on the platform and the package, from around €700 to €1,700 per month.
 If you publish an ad on three portals for €1,000 each and run it for five months, your costs will add up to €15,000.
-This means you could still invest another €102,813 in job advertisements or other recruitment initiatives.
+This means you could still invest another €102,813 in job advertisements or other recruiting initiatives.

-Inversely: If you spend €117,813 on job advertisements right away and find a new developer during the first month, this works out the same as if you had not invested anything into recruitment and had left the position vacant for five months.
+Inversely: If you spend €117,813 on job advertisements right away and find a new developer during the first month, this works out the same as if you had not invested anything into recruiting and had left the position vacant for five months.